Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Synergy in Mergers and Acquisitions_ Typology, Lifecycles, and Value.md

 ---
-title: Synergy in Mergers and Acquisitions_ Typology, Lifecycles, and Value
+title: 'Synergy in Mergers and Acquisitions_ Typology, Lifecycles, and Value'
 categories:
     - 科学期刊
     - Academy of Management - Journal